polarfire-soc/apps/baremetal_applications/DRI/README.md

 Step 3: Select Run > External Tools > PolarFire SoC program non secure boot mode 1 for booting the application from eNVM directly.

-Step 4: The DRI menu is printed on the UART Serial Terminal (COM5, in this case) as shown in the following figure.
+Step 4: The DRI menu is printed on the UART Serial Terminal (COM3, in this case) as shown in the following figure.

 ![](./images/DRI_screenshot_1.png)

 Step 5: Press 1 to change the PLL OUT0 and PLL OUT1 divider values.
-The PLL_DIV_0_1 register is written with 0x0C000500 and the same is displayed on the serial terminal.
-On the Oscilloscope, the new output frequencies PLL OUT0 (240 MHz) and PLL OUT1 (100 MHz) can be observed.
+The PLL_DIV_0_1 register is written with 0x0C000500 (OUT0_DIV = 5 and OUT1_DIV = 12) and the same is displayed on the serial terminal.

+As a result of this configuration, the new output frequencies PLL OUT0 (240 MHz) and PLL OUT1 (100 MHz) can be observed on the Oscilloscope.

 ![](./images/DRI_screenshot_2.png)

 Step 6: Press 2 to change the PLL OUT2 and PLL OUT3 divider values.
-The PLL_DIV_2_3 register is written with 0x10000C00 and the same is displayed on the serial terminal.
-On the Oscilloscope, the new output frequencies PLL OUT2 (100 MHz) and PLL OUT3 (75 MHz) can be observed.
+The PLL_DIV_2_3 register is written with 0x10000C00 (OUT2_DIV =12  and OUT3_DIV = 16) and the same is displayed on the serial terminal.

+As a result of this configuration, the new output frequencies PLL OUT2 (100 MHz) and PLL OUT3 (75 MHz) can be observed on the Oscilloscope.

 ![](./images/DRI_screenshot_3.png)

-Step 7: Power cycle the board to load the initial PLL output values from the design.
+Step 7: Power cycling the board initializes the CCC registers with the initial divider values as per the design.

 Step 8: The PLL output frequencies can also be reconfigured by changing the PLL_REF_FB register value.
+Before changing the PLL_REF_FB register value, Users must verify the required reference clock divider value and output frequencies in the Libero CCC configurator and complete the Libero flow.

-Press 3 for changing the reference clock divider value to 0x00000400.
-The PLL output values changed to 25 MHz, 18.75 MHz, 12.25 MHz, and 6.25 MHz respectively.
+Step 9: Press 3 for changing the reference clock divider value to 0x00000400 (RF_DIV = 4).

+As a result of this configuration, the PLL frequencies will change to 25 MHz, 18.75 MHz, 12.25 MHz, and 6.25 MHz respectively.
 On the Oscilloscope, the new output frequencies can be observed.

 ![](./images/DRI_screenshot_4.png)